Peopling of Southeast Asia

-Southeast Asia was first reached by anatomically modern humans in two distinct waves before 50,000 years ago, possibly firstly before 70,000 years ago.
-Anatomically modern humans are suggested to have reached Southeast Asia twice in the course of the Southern Dispersal migrations during and after the formation of a distinct East Asian clade, at around 50,000 years ago.
+Southeast Asia was first reached by anatomically modern humans possibly before 70,000 years ago.
+Anatomically modern humans are suggested to have reached Southeast Asia twice in the course of the Southern Dispersal migrations during and after the formation of a distinct East Asian clade from 70,000 to 50,000 years ago.

 Archeological discoveries

-In Asia, the most recent late archaic human fossils were found in China (125-100 ka), the Philippines (58-24 ka), Malaysia (c.
-40 ka), and Sri Lanka (c.36 ka).
+In Asia, the most recent late archaic human fossils were found in Thailand (125,000 – 100,000 BP), the Philippines (58,000 – 24,000 BP), Malaysia (c.
+40,000 BP), and Sri Lanka (c.
+36,000 BP).
 The artifacts from these sites include partial skeleton, crania, deep skull, and other related skeletons indicate that modern human migrated to Asia earlier than the western theory might have discussed.

 In 2007, an analysis of cut marks on two bovid bones found in Sangiran, showed them to have been made 1.5 to 1.6 million years ago by clamshell tools.
 This may be the oldest evidence for the presence of early humans in today Indonesia and are to date the oldest evidence of shell tool use in the world.

 In 2009, archaeologists discovered the partial cranium and some teeth of a modern human at Tam Pa Ling in mainland Laos, which shed light on the understanding of anatomically modern human migration and evolution in the region during the Late Pleistocene Period.
 The site is located in Houaphanh Province, around 170 miles north of Vientiane, the capital city of modern Laos.
 Within this site, only human remains were found, and there is no evidence of human occupation or other artifacts.
 The radiocarbon dating of the charcoal and the sediment dating analyses identify the remains to date at least c.
-56.5 ka, while the dental artifacts from the remains that analyzed by the isotope-ratio measurement indicate c.
-63.6 ka.
+56,500 BP, while the dental artifacts from the remains that analyzed by the isotope-ratio measurement indicate c.
+63,600 BP.
 The analysis of the cranium and dentition of the remains suggest that these are the remains of early modern human populations in Southeast Asia.
 This date is older than the fossils that were found in Niah cave in Malaysia, which offers another explanation for human evolution in Southeast Asia.

 In addition to the discovery in Laos, there are also a number of human remains and related artifacts found across mainland Southeast Asia in which it suggests the new ideas of the regional Late Pleistocene development as well.
 More teeth and molars that were found in Thailand and Vietnam sites (Tham Wihan Naki, Thailand; Tham Kuyean, Vietnam, etc.) indicate transitions between H. erectus and H. sapiens.
 In fact, these remains might indicate the possible interbreeding between H. erectus and H. sapiens, such as the tooth at Wihan Nakin at Chaiyaphum province in Thailand.